watson-developer-cloud/node-red-node-watson/README.md

 <a href="https://cla-assistant.io/watson-developer-cloud/node-red-node-watson"><img src="https://cla-assistant.io/readme/badge/watson-developer-cloud/node-red-node-watson" alt="CLA assistant" /></a>

 ### New in version 0.4.8
+- Fixed document conversion node when filetype is not recognized
+- Moved functions to utility module

 ### New in version 0.4.7
 - Oops! fix to Conversation V1 node